ruuda/rcl/docs/testing.md

 document.
 However the more interesting fuzzers are the formatter, and the value pretty-printer.
 They verify the following properties:

- * The formatter is idempotent.
-Running `rcl fmt` on an already-formatted file should not change it.
+ * **The formatter is idempotent.** Running `rcl fmt` on an already-formatted file should not change it.
 This sounds obvious, but the fuzzer caught a few interesting cases related to trailing whitespace and multiline strings.
- * The evaluator is idempotent.
-RCL can evaluate to json, and is itself a superset of json, so evaluating the same input again should not change it.
+ * **The evaluator is idempotent.** RCL can evaluate to json, and is itself a superset of json, so evaluating the same input again should not change it.
+ * **The formatter agrees with the pretty-printer.** When <abbr>RCL</abbr>
+   evaluates to json, it pretty-prints the json document using the value pretty printer.
+The formatter that formats source files on the other hand, pretty-prints the concrete syntax tree.
+This check tests that formatting a pretty-printed json value is a no-op.
+ * **The json output can be parsed by Serde.** Even if <abbr>RCL</abbr> can read back a json output, that is no guarantee that a third-party parser considers the output valid, so we also test against the widely used Serde deserializer.
+ * **The toml output can be parsed by Serde.** Same as above, but for toml output.

 ## Unit tests